jonnigs/Tolvunarfraedi_2/README.md

 Projects from the course Tölvunarfræði 2 (Computer science 2).
 The course used Java and C++.

+### 2. Verkefni

+1. C++ method vector.
+Reads in numbers, the method collects them into a std::vector of double and then writes out the median and variance.
+2. Finnishing the C++ class SinglyLinkedList.
+Added the method prepend that adds a node to the front of a list, Overoad for [] to get a node by number and a destructor for the class.
+3. Finnishing the C++ class fraction.
+Overload for \* to allow mulitiplication of fractions, constructor for MixedFractions and overload for << to write out MixedFractions propperly.

 ### 1. Verkefni

 1. C++ method swap.
 Takes in int pointers and swaps the values they point to.